 Paper & Cardboard Recycling

 Junk mail, newspapers and magazines are recyclable.
-To put out for collection the paper recycling can be: tied into bundles no more than 12” high, put in paper grocery bags, or put in any dedicated recycling container 39 gallons or less (make sure container is uncovered, marked with recycling stickers on both sides and weighs less than 50 lbs. when full).
+To put out for collection the paper recycling can be: tied into bundles no more than 12” high, put in paper grocery bags, or put in any dedicated recycling container 42 gallons or less (make sure container is covered, marked with recycling stickers on both sides and weighs less than 50 lbs. when full).
+All cardboard boxes must be flattened and tied into bundles.
 Please do not put recycling out in plastic bags.
-All cardboard boxes must be flattened and tied into bundles.

 - Telephone books

 - School paper, office paper or other scrap paper

 - Gift boxes

 - Detergent, macaroni and shoe boxes (Remove plastic windows, if any, from the boxes)

 In order for any paper or cardboard to be recycled, it has to be clean, dry, and have no plastic coating on it.
 The items below are considered contaminants and cannot be recycled.
 Dispose of these items with your household trash.

 - Soiled paper